stock2shop/website/content/user-docs/getting-started/sap-business-one-install.md

 For processing orders from Stock2Shop back into SAP Business One, we require access to the DI-Server.
 Please discuss this with your SAP consultant to ensure this is setup correctly.

 ## What’s next
 Below is an overview outlining the next steps:

-1. Install Stock2Shop Software
-2. Interactive session / Data Discussion
+1. Data Discussion
-    *   Discuss product configuration
+    - Discuss product configuration
-    *   Discuss customer configuration
+    - Discuss customer configuration
-    *   Discuss order configuration
+    - Discuss order configuration
-    *   Prerequisite for raising orders in SAP Business One
+    - Prerequisite for raising orders in SAP Business One
+2. Install Stock2Shop Software
 3. Initiate Sync to Stock2Shop
 4. Test channel integration (products / orders)

+{{< class alert alert-primary >}}
-Interactive session / Data Discussion (**Step 2**) will be scheduled by one of our technicians
+Data Discussion **(Step 1)** will be scheduled by one of our technicians
+{{< /class >}}

 Any questions?
-[Contact us](https://www.stock2shop.com/contact-us/) – we’re happy to help.
+[Contact us](/contact-us) – we’re happy to help.